calebowski/acedisparity/aceideas.md

 For threshold method plot, show one scenario at 0.51, one at 0.9

 For ace plot, do it with real animals -> wings and hands?

+Change logo of relative threshold_method

+PLot all 4 of the fossil sampling levels, with 1 headed arrow going back to show degradation - be explicit and show removal